fullspectrumprocessing/HempUP-Gatsby/README.md

 ### MOBILE RESPONSIVENESS!!!!!

-## ABOUT PAGE STYLING (MAke Sections FLipCards with Title on front of card and text on the back)
+## ABOUT PAGE STYLING (MAke Sections FLipCards with Title on front of card and text on the back) (Kathleen)

 ## <strong>Input change function on cart page working (change quantity on cart page) with updating total price correctly. (started working on this, not functioning correctly, commented out code)</strong>

-## <strong>Format description comming in from Shopify (paragraph spaces, list bullet points).
+## <strong>Format description coming in from Shopify (paragraph spaces, list bullet points).
 Troubleshoot html format not coming in. </strong>

 ### Errors